wp-plugins/about-me-widget/readme.txt

 2. ta-da!

 == Changelog ==

+= 2.1 =
+* Fixed the about me widget admin form button binding on admin widgets screen to make it work in WP 2.9 +
+* removed some un-need old version lang files for the advimage plugin
+* added a needed lang file for the advimage plugin en_dlg.js

 = 2.0 =
 * Updates widget to work with new WordPress Widget API as of WP version 2.8.2.